DhivyadharshiniBabu/Sigma-wedge-Hackathon/README.md

    - Retrieving the historical data
 4. Calculation of returns
 5. Identification of the States(Bull or Flat or Bear)
-6. Identification of Portfolio values
+6. Finding TPM
-7. Finding TPM and Normalizing it
+7. Based on the TPM calculated for each day decision is made whether to buy or not to buy
-8. Maximizing the Portfolio value(V(N))
+8. If stock is bought portfolio value is increamented by 1
-9. Identifying optimal buy indices
+9. Finding optimal buy indices
-10. Visualizing trends using ARIMA
+10. Identifying Maximized portfolio value.

 ## Libraries used
 1. quantrocket